 You are here

 Meany Center offers free student matinees for thousands of 3rd-12th grade students, showcasing an exciting array of modern dance and world music at Meany Hall.
-With 50% of seats reserved for students from low-income or underserved schools, our matinees open Meany Hall to students who may not otherwise have the opportunity to attend a traditional performance.
-Registration is required.
+Registration is required and priority is given to schools with 50% or more students receiving free and reduced lunch.

 All matinees begin at 11:30 a.m. and last approximately 55 minutes.

-Seating is first-come first-served and begins 40 minutes prior to show start time
+Seating begins 40 minutes prior to show start time, at 10:50am.

 What information do I need to prepare for registration?